-To ensure the district directs the highest level of funding toward student services, and protects school resources, we are asking schools to review and potentially modify their staffing to limit cost increases based on this rule.
+To ensure the district directs the highest level of funding toward student services, and protects school resources, we are asking schools to review and potentially modify their staffing to limit cost increases based on the 630-hour rule.
 This will affect job sharing, hourly work schedules, and some combinations of positions that shift non-medical eligible jobs to medical eligible.